silvia-odwyer/pixels.js/mkdocs/index.md

 ```javascript
     context.putImageData(newImgData, 0, 0)
 ```

+### Parameters
+1. imgData: This consists of an image data ndArray, as taken from the image by using the getImageData method on the image.
+2. filterName: Name of the filter you'd like.
+If the filter is invalid, an error will be thrown.

+### Returns
+The filtered image data.

 ## getFilterList() -> array
 To get a list of all filters available in PixelJS, just call getFilterList.